 The University of Melbourne

-Prof. Devon A. Shipp is currently full Professor and Chair of the Department of Chemistry & Biomolecular Science.
+Prof. Devon A. Shipp is currently full Professor in the Department of Chemistry & Biomolecular Science, and Director of the Center for Advanced Materials Processing (CAMP).
 He completed a B.Sc.
 (Hons) in chemistry (1993), and then Ph.D.
 (1998) at the University of Melbourne (Australia).
 He then accepted the Bayer Postdoctoral Research Fellowship at Carnegie Mellon University (Pittsburgh, PA) with Prof. Kris Matyjaszewski.
 In 1999 he began his independent research career at Clarkson University.
 His research group focuses on new polymer chemistries, particularly radical polymerizations, nanocomposites, and degradable polymers for bio-related applications.
 He was a Fulbright Scholar in Slovenia in 2015, hosted by the Slovenian National Institute of Chemistry and the Faculty of Chemistry and Chemical Technology at the University of Ljubljana.

 - Synthesis of polymers via radical and ionic polymerization